usrmny/notes-extension-WIP/README.md

 - styles.css
 - miniNotesRevamp.js

-NOTE: All the files in the "archive" folder can be ignored.
+NOTE: All the files in the "Archive" folder can be ignored.

 Current Functionalities:
 - Add, edit and delete Items